The Ngurambang team delivers two programs:

 This is an Aboriginal Identified role.
 Having an understanding of your local community and key Aboriginal stakeholders in your community is essential.

 - Knowledge and experience of Social Services combined with a strong case management background, you will have experience dealing with complex and sensitive circumstances with the ability to give advice and assistance to your team and other stakeholders.

-- We are looking for someone ready to help assist with building the program of the future.
+- We are looking for someone ready to help and assist with building the program for the future.
 You will need to have the passion and ability to make a difference in this high impact role.

 - A qualification is desirable but experience and willingness to participate in training is acceptable.

 - Demonstrated understanding of child protection issues and the ability to identify and address these issues with families when required.

 - Demonstrated experience and skills in working effectively, supporting diversity, and in partnership with the local communities covered by this position in planning and implementing family-needs driven programs and services

 - Excellent oral and written communication skills, including conflict resolution, negotiation and mediation skills; and report writing

 - Demonstrated experience in staff supervision and support